-My Account is a personal page that is maintained for each member.
+A My Account is maintained for each TSW member.
 Authentication to My Account is tied to your UT EID if you are a UT student, faculty or staff, or tied to your email address if you are a non-UT person.
-If you are an authorized Repository submitter or supervisor, or if you are a staff member responsible for a Repository collection or metadata maintenance, you will have a My Account page.
+If you are an authorized TSW submitter or supervisor, or if you are a staff member responsible for a repository collection or metadata maintenance, you will have a My Account section.

-You may log in to the system if you:
+You must log in to the system if you:

-When you access an area of the Repository that requires authorization, the system will require you to log in with your UT EID and password, or if you are a non-UT person, with your email address.
-For authorization contact the Repository Curator at firstname.lastname@example.org.
+When you access an area of TSW that requires authorization, the system will require you to log in with your UT EID and password, or if you are a non-UT person, with your email address.
+For authorization contact the Repository Curator.

 Editing Your Profile

 Once you are logged in, click the Profile link in the My Account section to edit your profile.

 Once you are logged in, you can click the Submissions link in the My Account section.
 Here you will find: